A Limited Time -- ACOUSTIC GUITAR MADE EASY + EARLY-BIRD BONUSGet Started »

-Each week, you will get one new lesson with very specific instructions on exactly what to practice, how long to practice for, and when to mark it as complete.
+Each week for 26 weeks, you will get one new lesson with very specific instructions on exactly what to practice, how long to practice for, and when to mark it as complete.

-Acoustic Guitar Made Easy is the ONLY acoustic guitar course that will actually get easier to complete as you go along - making it easier to stay motivated, easier to enjoy your practice time again, and easier to actually COMPLETE the course and make massive improvements for once and for all!
+Acoustic Guitar Made Easy is the ONLY course on acoustic guitar that will get easier to complete as you go along - making it easier to stay motivated, easier to enjoy your practice time again, and easier to actually COMPLETE the course and experience massive improvements in your playing for once and for all!

-With specially designed assignments for each lesson, you’ll have everything you need to build up positive momentum and make faster progress each week.
+With assignments tailored to your personal skill level, you’ll have everything you need to build up positive momentum and make faster progress each week.

 It’s easy to make progress when you know exactly what to do, and when to do it.